inferadb/control/docs/overview.md

 ---

-## Management → Server Privileged Authentication
+## Control → Engine Privileged Authentication

-The Management API requires privileged access to the Server API to perform administrative operations on behalf of organizations and users.
-This section defines how the Management API authenticates with the Server API for these privileged operations.
+Control requires privileged access to the Engine API to perform administrative operations on behalf of organizations and users.
+This section defines how Control authenticates with the Engine API for these privileged operations.

 ### Authentication Mechanism: Client Assertion JWT/JWKS

-**Approach**: Use **Client Assertion JWT with JWKS** for Management → Server authentication, mirroring the same pattern used for Client authentication.
+**Approach**: Use **Client Assertion JWT with JWKS** for Control → Engine authentication, mirroring the same pattern used for Client authentication.

 **Why JWT/JWKS**: